gorajski/gorajski.github.io/index.md

 ## Hey there...I'm Nick Gorajski!

 I am a web developer in Chicago, Illinois.
-(Not [Chicago, Guatemala](http://bit.ly/2kM3DJj)...although it sounds beautiful.)

 ### Contact